 The Fed Balance Sheet:

-Note from dshort: I've updated the quiz based on yesterday's Q2 Flow of Funds release.
+Note from dshort: I've updated the quiz based on yesterday's Q4 Financial Accounts of the United States (previously referred to as the Flow of Funds Accounts).
 Hint: The correct answer is the same as it was for the last quiz, just more incredible.

 Pop Quiz!
 Without recourse to your text, your notes or a Google search, what line item is the largest asset on Uncle Sam's balance sheet?